At Walton, we provide an inclusive environment for all students.

-If you think your child requires additional support, Mrs Boot can advise you on who to contact or the next steps which need to be taken.
+If you think your child requires additional support, Mrs Banner can advise you on who to contact or the next steps which need to be taken.
 You can also contact Additional Needs at Lincolnshire County Council (01522 553332) or Parent Partnerships Service (01522 553351) for further support.

 Further SEND services can be found on Lincolnshire County Council’s website.

 Guidance and FAQs

 What should I do if I think my child has special educational needs?

 Initially speak with your child’s Form Tutor or classroom teachers and explain your concerns.
 You may choose to go on to complete the SEND Identification Sheet for Parents/Carers and/or Students and send this in to the SENDCo, Mrs Boot, who will contact you to discuss your concerns and can help to explore a range of strategies to support your child.

 How will the school respond to my concern?